 - a.
-All oral arguments will be held at Stetson University College of Law, on March 29-31, 2012. - b.
-Courtroom assignments will be provided upon arrival.
+All oral arguments will be held at Stetson University College of Law, on March 21-23, 2013. - b.
+Courtroom assignments will be provided upon arrival. - c.

-- c.
 Stetson University College of Law's Gulfport campus has five mock courtrooms.
-The first Preliminary Round will be held on Thursday, March 29, and the remaining three Preliminary Rounds will be held on March 30. - d.
+The first Preliminary Round will be held on Thursday, March 21, and the remaining three Preliminary Rounds will be held on Friday, March 22. - d.
 During the Preliminary Rounds, each team will argue four times and will argue for both the Applicant and Respondent. - e.
-Please have one team representative check-in and attend the mandatory orientation meeting on Thursday, March 29, at 5:00 p.m. in the Mann Lounge. - f, The North America (Atlantic) Regional Rounds will be held at The American University Washington College of Law, and the North America (Pacific) Regional Rounds will be held at the University of Denver College of Law.
+Please have one team representative check-in and attend the mandatory orientation meeting on Thursday, March 21, at 5:00 p.m. in the Mann Lounge.
+(Dinner will also be served prior to the first Preliminary Round.) - f, The North America Regional Rounds will be held at American University, Washington College of Law.
+Date to be announced, but the regional round will be in early 2013.